kontent-ai/management-sdk-net/README.md

 ## Add source tracking header

-Are you developing a plugin or tool based on this SDK?
+Are you developing a plugin or a tool based on this SDK?
 Great!
-Then please include the source tracking header to your code.
-This way, we'll be able to identify that the traffic to Kontent.ai APIs is originating from your plugin and will be able to share its statistics with you!
+Then please include the source tracking header in your code.
+This way, we'll be able to identify that the traffic to Kontent.ai APIs is originating from your plugin and share its statistics with you!

 You can either attach it to the **AssemblyInfo.cs**
 ```c#